Jac0912/Note/Toefl/sentence.md

 - This is largely due to the fact that + 句子
 	- This is largely due to the fact that e-books are cheaper and more convenient.
 	- This is largely due to the fact that online shopping has expanded.
-- Owning to + 名词/动名词 + , + 句子
+- Owing to + 名词/动名词 + , + 句子
-	- Owning to the popularity of social media, the way people access news has changed.
+	- Owing to the popularity of social media, the way people access news has changed.
-	- Owning to the rising cost of living, many young people are postponing their plans to buy a house.
+	- Owing to the rising cost of living, many young people are postponing their plans to buy a house.
 - The primary factor contributing to + 名词/动名词 + is + 句子
 	- The primary factor contributing to climate change is **greenhouse gas emissions**.
 	- The primary factor contributing to **the rise in childhood obesity** is the lack of physical activity.